 Hands for Habitat Partnership

-Orange County Schools & Habitat for Humanity held a dedication ceremony for the newest Habitat House on May 3, 2022.
-This project house marks the 13th home in the partnership between Orange County Schools and Habitat for Humanity (Hands for Habitat).
+Orange County Schools & Habitat for Humanity held a kickoff ceremony for the newest Habitat House on November 17, 2022.
+This project house marks the 14th home in the partnership between Orange County Schools and Habitat for Humanity (Hands for Habitat).
 Through Hands for Habitat, classrooms at various grade levels throughout Orange County Schools engage in integrated lessons and service-learning activities that focus on affordable housing and the mission of Habitat for Humanity.

 The Hands for Habitat Partnership is engaging students in Orange County Schools in an ambitious service-learning project designed to increase awareness of issues surrounding housing and affordability.
 Hands for Habitat began during the 2009-2010 school year and continues with three main components: